flynn/flynn/source/docs/contributing.html.md

 At least one review from a maintainer is required for all patches (even patches from other maintainers).
 If only one maintainer is listed in the MAINTAINERS file, then review is not required for patches from the sole maintainer (however it is encouraged).

-## Developer's Certificate of Origin
+## Developer’s Certificate of Origin

 All contributions must include acceptance of the DCO: